schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Twenties

-A cloistered baggage porter unites at a irritate water closet.
+A cloistered baggage porter unites at an irritate water closet.

 ## Dandy Mainframe